Craven Arms: Attractions

-There are three main visitor attractions in the Craven Arms civil parish.
-In the town there is the Shropshire Hills Discovery Centre, a centre featuring exhibits about the county's geography; and Stella Mitchell's Land of Lost Content Museum, a collection of 20th-century memorabilia.
-Stokesay Castle is a fortified manor house located within the parish, just south of the town.
+There are two main visitor attractions in the Craven Arms civil parish.
+In the town there is the Shropshire Hills Discovery Centre, a centre featuring exhibits about the county's geography; and Stokesay Castle which is a fortified manor house located within the parish, just south of the town.
+Stella Mitchell's Land of Lost Content Museum, a collection of 20th-century memorabilia, also stood in the town until closed in 2023.